Table of Contents

 • 3.Israeli Goods & Products

 Due to the delicate political relationships within the Middle East, it’s probably best to leave any items behind that bear Israeli trademarks or logos.
-The same applies to your passport – you might have some difficulty at customs with a stamp from Israel in your passport.
+You might have some difficulty at customs with a stamp from Israel in your passport.

 • 4.Gambling Tools & Machinery